Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 - you feel familiar
 - writing a component is just writing a javascript object
-- the team provides you some must-have modules
+- the team provides some must-have modules
 - those modules integrate quickly in your application
 - …but you're still free to
   - find other modules
   - code the way you prefer

 Again it isn't about rating those libraries.
-They are both crafted with care by very skilled peoples.
+They are both carefully crafted by very skilled peoples.

 But as a web-developer I like webby things… And for me, Vue looks like more webby, and less about coding patterns & code philosophy.